GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

     /nfsshare *(rw,sync,no_subtree_check,no_root_squash,no_all_squash)
     ```

-3. Restart nfs-Server by running the below command.
+3. Restart nfs-Server by running the below commands.

 ```
 systemctl restart rpcbind
 systemctl restart nfs-server
 ```

-## 2. Verify Share exists for Transformation Advisor
+## 3. Verify Share folder exists for Transformation Advisor

 Lets assume your NFS share is `/nfsshare`.

-Check whether you have any share(folder) avaialble for TA like `/nfsshare/ta`  or `/nfsshare/ta_share`.
+Check whether you have any share(folder) avaialble for TA like `/nfsshare/ta`, `/nfsshare/ta_share` or etc.

 If exists, note the path of share folder name.
 (Lets assume it is `/nfsshare/ta`)